jspinak/brobot/docs/README.md

 The Brobot documentation (e.g., `.md` files in the `/docs` folder) is [Creative Commons licensed](./LICENSE-docs).

-# Notes on deploying the React app

-The React app allows you to build a state structure and basic transitions visually.
-It requires a local database, and the .env.example file provides the necessary environment variables.
-This file should be filled out with your own database information and renamed to .env before running the app.
+# The Desktop Runner

+The runner will allow for importing model based automation applications from configuration files.
+After importing a configuration, the runner will have a state structure and automation controls that appear in its GUI.

+It is currently in development.
+The runner module has a README with more details.

+# The Configuration Website

+The website will allow you to create state structures and automation instructions and controls visually.
+It will generate a configuration file that can be imported into the desktop runner.

+Work on the website will begin once the runner is in a stable state.

 # Brobot Test Organization